 - Students who participate in school activities are representatives not only of that organization, sport, or club but also representatives of Eufaula High School.
-Students should follow the requirements outlined by that club, sport, or organization's policies.

-- Clubs and organizations are ultimately operated by the principal and any final decisions or determinations will be

-approved by the principal and faculty sponsor, when warranted.
-For athletics, the principal and athletic director will

-make any final determinations along with the head coach.

-- Students should:

-- o Be in good academic standing per the guidelines or that club, sport, or organization's policies

-- Avoid disciplinary action.
-Please follow discipline expectations per that club, sport, or organization's policies and reach out to coaches/sponsors below for any questions.

-- Students who are removed from a club or organization (including sports) due to disciplinary incidents, withdrawing, falling below grade expectations, later choosing not to participate, or any other early termination of membership will not be refunded fees or costs associated with the club, sport, or organization.
+Students should follow the requirements outlined by that club, sport, or organization's policies. - Clubs and organizations are ultimately operated by the principal and any final decisions or determinations will be approved by the principal and faculty sponsor, when warranted.
+For athletics, the principal and athletic director will make any final determinations along with the head coach. - Students should: - Be in good academic standing per the guidelines or that club, sport, or organization's policies - Avoid disciplinary action.
+Please follow discipline expectations per that club, sport, or organization's policies and reach out to coaches/sponsors below for any questions. - below grade expectations, later choosing not to participate, or any other early termination of membership will not be refunded fees or costs associated with the club, sport, or organization.
 If the funds were used to purchase equipment, gear, or other physical items, the student will be issued those purchased items.
 They will not be shipped to the student or guardian; the parent/guardian should coordinate a plan for pick-up with the coach or faculty sponsor.

 - Students who are participating in an extracurricular activity (including performances, practices, sporting events, competitions, etc.) after school hours must be present for at least 51% of the school day in order to be eligible to participate.
 If an activity occurs over the weekend, the student must have been present for at least 51% of the school day Friday prior to the activity.
-The only exception would be school-permitted field trips where the student has been on approved trip rather than on campus.
+The only exception would be school-permitted field trips where the student has been on an approved trip rather than on campus.

 - Students who are assigned to ISS are not eligible to participate in any extracurricular event (performances, sporting events, sporting/performance practices, JROTC competitions, field trips, or any other organizational activity) while assigned to ISS.
 Students who are in ISS on Friday may not participate in any weekend extracurricular activities.

 - If students are in a class associated with a club, sport, or organization, they may also be removed from that class if

 membership is terminated for any reason or may be removed from the class pending investigation.
-Class fees may not
+Class fees may not be

-be refunded.
+refunded.

 - Sports follow AHSAA guidelines and are the minimum of what is required of each sport.
 All students must follow the policies outlined in the Athletic Handbook provided at each parent meeting.
+Some sports may have additional requirements.

-- If a student or parent has an issue or concern within a club, organization or sport, the faculty coach or club/organization sponsor should be notified first and given an opportunity to correct the issue or address the concern.
+- If a student or parent has an issue or concern within a club, organization or sport, the faculty coach or club/organization sponsor should be notified first and given an opportunity to address the concern.

 - Activities and Sponsor/Coach Please reach out to the coaches/sponsors for any questions regarding club/organization policies.

-- Baseball Phil Anderson
+- Baseball Britian Murphy

-- Basketball (9th) Terrance Smith
+- Basketball (9th) Terence Smith

 - Basketball (Boys) Michael Smith

-- Basketball (Girls) Jermieke Cliatt
+- Basketball (Girls) Rick Butler

-- Basketball (JV) -
+- Basketball (JV) Terence Smith

 - BASS Fishing Shad Sawyer

 - Cheer Meg Herring

-- Debate Team Pelina Jessie

-- DECA Dave Paffumi
+- DECA Graham Haney

-- Diamond Dolls

 - e-Sports Andrea Tew

 - FBLA Santricia Norris

 - FCA Shad Sawyer

-- FFA Buster Padgett
+- FFA Amanda Teixeira

-- Flag Football Jermieke Cliatt

 - Football Jerrel Jernigan

-- Golf Noah Lowery

 - HOSA Mary Helton

-- Key Club Kris Walker
+- Key Club Suzette Taylor

 - LEO Club Alexandra Conniff

-- National Honor Society Belinda Forman
+- National Honor Society Pelina Jessie

 - SGA Lauren Kiser

 - Skills USA Shad Sawyer

 - Soccer Boys Nathan Black

-- Soccer Girls Skyler Mayo
+- Soccer Girls Jaime Daniels

-- Softball Alison Warrick
+- Softball Jarrod Kornegay

-- Swimming Lauren Kiser

-- Tennis Kacie Gibbons
+- Tennis Merri Hicks

 - Theatre Liane Martin

 - Tiger Reps Matt Jones

+- Track and Field Robert Brown

 - TSA Andrea Tew

 - Volleyball Merri Hicks

 - Yearbook Pelina Jessie